Where is Area Code 806?

 • Reason for Change: Rapid population growth, increased telephone usage, and expansion of new communication services

 Since its initial establishment, 806 has served various cities and counties in the region without undergoing additional splits or overlays.
-For further historical details and regulatory information, you may refer to FCC guidelines (https://www.fcc.gov) or call the Federal Communications Commission at 45 L Street NE, Washington, DC 20554.
+For further historical details and regulatory information, you may refer to the North American Numbering Plan Administrator (NANPA).

 How Many People Use the 806 Area Code?

-The 806 area code covers a significant portion of the Texas Panhandle, reaching hundreds of thousands of residents.
-Estimates of the population served can be found by reviewing population data from the United States Census Bureau (https://www.census.gov).
+The 806 area code covers a significant portion of Texas, with hundreds of thousands of residents.
+Estimates of the population served can be found by reviewing population data from the United States Census Bureau.

-A rough indication of usage involves the number of assigned telephone numbers and geographic reach.
-Although exact figures fluctuate over time based on new phone service registrations and relocations, 806 remains one of the primary area codes for this region.
+The number of assigned telephone numbers and geographic reach indicate usage.
+806 remains one of the primary area codes for this region.

 A sample breakdown of the region’s population usage includes: